obohatov/newspaper-agency/README.md

 ![img_2.png](img_2.png)

 # Additional Features
-An optional feature that can be added to this system is the ability to assign more than one topic to each newspaper.
+An optional feature that was added to this system is the ability to assign more than one topic to each newspaper.
 This would allow for a broader range of news coverage and provide readers with a more diverse selection of news.

 This project showcases the application of efficient system design and implementation.

 Please feel free to explore the code and provide any feedback.

+Superuser:
+login: admin
+password: olehbohatov